crakerjac/PlexSyncer/README.md

 ## 15. Plex Webhook  *(optional)*

-The webhook receiver triggers `--all-slots` immediately when Plex marks an item as watched (`media.scrobble`), keeping slot manifests current without waiting for the next cron run.
-This is useful when a device syncs via rclone shortly after the user finishes watching something — the next sync will already have the right content.
+The webhook receiver triggers `--all-slots` when Plex fires a `media.stop` event, keeping slot manifests current without waiting for the next cron run.
+A 5-minute cooldown prevents rapid repeated triggers from stacking syncs.

 **File:** `plex_webhook.py`
 **Port:** `5001`
-**Event handled:** `media.scrobble` only
+**Event handled:** `media.stop`

 ### How It Works

-1. Plex fires a `media.scrobble` webhook when an item is marked as watched
+1. Plex fires a `media.stop` webhook when playback stops on any client
+2. The receiver checks a 5-minute cooldown — if a sync ran recently, the event is acknowledged but the sync is skipped
-2. The receiver calls `plex_hardlink_sync.py --all-slots` in the background
+3. If the cooldown has elapsed, `plex_hardlink_sync.py --all-slots` is called in the background
-3. `flock -n` ensures that if a sync is already in progress (via cron or a previous webhook), the new invocation exits silently rather than stacking
+4. `flock -n` ensures that if a sync is already running (via cron or a previous webhook), the new invocation exits silently rather than stacking
-4. Returns `200 OK` immediately — Plex does not wait for the sync to finish
+5. Returns `200 OK` immediately — Plex does not wait for the sync to finish

+> **Note on `media.scrobble`:** Plex's `media.scrobble` event (fired when an item
+> is marked as fully watched) is unreliable — it fires internally but webhook
+> delivery is frequently skipped. `media.stop` fires consistently on every
+> playback session end and is used instead.

 ### Installation